-Get that mic set and press record.
-It's time to hire a podcast studio!
-With choices all across the city, great accessibility and a range of prices and studio sizes, London is a great place for hiring a podcast studio.
-Start browsing the best studios on our platform today, and you’ll be booking in no time!
+Get that mic set up and press record because it's time to hire some podcast studios!
+Whether you’re looking for a small studio to record a podcast with your friends, or need a venue for an ambitious new project, London is a fantastic place for hiring a studio.
+With great accessibility, as well as a wide range of prices and studio sizes, you will definitely find a studio that suits your podcast best.
+Start browsing the best studios on our platform today, and you’ll be creating your dream show in no time!

 1 of 22

 Take your search for a podcast studio to the city streets!
-London is a favourite for podcast makers as its exciting range of studios all across both the city centre and Greater London.
-Recording studios with podcast packages and dedicated podcast studios are great options for your next session.
-Simply decide where you want to book your hire and start planning your podcast today.
+London is a favourite for podcast makers as it offers an exciting range of studios all across both the city centre and Greater London.
+Search among our amazing list of recording studios with podcast packages and dedicated podcast studios, then decide where you want to book your hire and start planning your podcast today.

-When checking out podcast studios, it can be a good idea to stop by and look at the space.
+When looking for podcast studios, it can be a good idea to stop by and look at the space.
 Check out the recording area and see if it is large enough for your needs.
-There should be a seating area and mics on either a boom or a stand.
-The walls should have soundproof panelling and/or foam blocks.
-Make sure the mic is designed for podcasts and comes with headphones that will block out the sound.
-There should be a mixer and audio interface for effects or perhaps an all-n-one board such as a Rodecaster.
+It should include a seating area and a set of studio mics on special stands or arms.
+The walls will have soundproof panelling and/or foam blocks.
+There will be a mixer and audio interface for effects or perhaps an all-in-one board such as a Rodecaster.
 If you want to add a video element to your podcast, many studios will offer extra equipment for flat hire.
 If you are unfamiliar with the recording process, most studios offer an audio engineer for a fee who can help with the kit.
 Some studios will even provide post-production services.

 Found an amazing venue within 10 minutes of looking!
 Really happy :)